 From Gaia to Wisdom

 Lovelock may already have realized this deficiency.
 He is no longer embarrassed by theological language.
 “It is time,” he writes, “that theologians shared with scientists their wonderful word, ‘ineffable’; a word that expresses the thought that God is immanent but unknowable”(222).
 But theologians, it turns out, have a far better word than that: Wisdom, who is so often connected to the Virgin Mary.
-There is even an image in Byzantine art in which Gaia, emerging from the earth, appears to pass on the baton to the garden-dwelling Virgin, who bears her earth-centered devotion far more successfully (see 271).
+There is even an image in Byzantine art in which Gaia, emerging from the earth, appears to pass on the baton to the garden-dwelling Virgin, who bears her earth-centered devotion far more successfully (see 271 or fol.
+147r).
 In such images, rich with reverence for nature, Mary incorporates all that Gaia offers, but does so within the matrix of monotheistic love.

 The religious congregations that dot Ontario—whether Catholic, Orthodox, Protestant or Jewish—will all be familiar with the following passage from the Book of Proverbs:

 The Lord possessed me at the beginning of His Way,